 People like to say that; "Your childhood and family upbringing is reflected in the person who you are."
 To some extend I believe, part of this claim could be reasoned, but, no matter how much, it is impinged by a huge But!

-I was born in the late 50s, 1958, to be correct, and I think I fill in pretty precisely the profile of a "Chinese Dog"
+I was born post WWII in the late 50s, 1958, to be correct, and I think I fill in pretty precisely the profile of a "Chinese Dog"

 Our family wasn't a "showcase" family.
-In our early family years we'd experience hardship and countless challenges, almost unbearable at times.
+In our early family years we'd experience a lot of hardship and countless challenges, unbearable at some times but managable.
 Though, and despite all difficulties, we could always lean onto that one, rock-solid column who offered endless support, guidance and trust; our mother!

-The family I was born into, a fairly ordinary one.
-Our father was a factory worker, in charge of some quite risky workload in on of Germany’s leading helicopter manufacturer firm at the time.
-Mother?
+As a fairly ordinary workers family, our father was a factory worker and in charge of some quite risky workload in on of Germany’s leading helicopter manufacturer firm at the time.
+Mom?
 A mother at first and last.
-Meaning she was at home taking care of us children, but apart from that heavy task, also working extra hours to support the family and help us grow out of our mediocre status.
+Meaning she was at home taking care of us children, but apart from that heavy task still working extra hours to support the family and help us grow out of our mediocre status.

 Back in those times and as a post war workers family, your place was in the "lower society".
 Discrimination was at its peek in Germany.
 If you could not measure up, you’d have to step back and accept what the higher society would leave you as a leftover.

-This may sound rough but, if you open your eyes and switch on your brain, it’s pretty much the same these days, only - worse.
-You see, we may have not have had access to all this high tech frenzy, which is supposed to make life easier.
-But we had people on our side, supportiing each other; neighbours who would look after and cared for each other; any day, every day.
-We would know how to survive, because we simply had to!
+They were rough times, no doubt, but if you open your eyes and switch on your brain, it’s pretty much the same these days, only - worse.
+Back those days we may have not had access to all this high tech frenzy, which was sold to us as a door to an easier and better life but, we had humans on our side, supportiing each other; neighbours who would look after and cared for each other any day, every day.
+We would know how to survive and overcome hardships, because we had no other choice!

-Synopsis 2017 - Work at office.
-To better follow, tomorrow, just turn off the power for a moment.
+Synopsis 2017 - today, work at office.
+Tomorrow, turn off the power grid for a while.
 The chaos that will unfold, you’ll wet yourself, I promise.
 You literally can paralyse an entire operation with a flip at the switch.
-And yet, some will still claim thy stand above of all and else.
-Back in the old, the primitive dinosaur age, this same scenario would've seen a differnt play.
+And yet, some will still claim thy stand above all and else.
+Back in the old, the primitive dinosaur age some call it, this same scenario would've seen a differnt play.
 The lights would've no longer lid up our work space.
 Oh, and the ol' telegraphs and telephones would've been silenced, yes.
 What a joy.
-But Work would carry on just as nothing happened.
-I guess, everything has its good and less good, agreed.
+But Work would carry on nothing ever happened.
+I guess, everything has its good and less good, huh?

-Oh, yes, Saturday.
-My mother and I went on foot, scurrying to the neighbouring village to shop at the butchers.
-"Meat", a rare product, was on the tomorrow's celebration menu.
+What?
+Oh, Saturday.
+So my mother and I went off on foot, scurrying to the neighbouring village to shop at the butchers.
+"Meat", a rare product on our menu, was set to highlight our Sunday lunch.
 My mother decided to cook us a nice "Sauerbraten".
-As special as it is, that wasn’t a free, preferred choice.
-Since Saint Norbert was born in Xanten, near Rhineland, only a traditional Rhineland dish could do justice to the honouring of Saint Norbert.
+As special as it sounds on its own, this wasn’t a choice but a must.
+Since Saint Norbert was born in Xanten, near Rhineland, only a traditional dish form that region could do justice to the honouring of Saint Norbert.
 So what do we need for that?
 A one kg of fine cut beef right off a cow’s backside.
 You're smart, aren't you!
 Yep, a fine piece of rump roast.

-So far so good, the butcher wrapped us the meat and we carried on to visit the grocery and farmers shop before hitting back home again, a just under 2km walk.
+So far so good, the butcher wrapped us the meat and we carried on to visit the grocery and farmers shop before hitting back home again, just a short two kilonmeter stroll.

 Back home, my mother's task was to empty the shopping bag and mine, to place all items on the spot where they're deemed to live for a short while, until they’d end up in the cook pot.
-But then, unexpectedly, my mom would start pulling a very grim face.
+Then, suddenly, my mom would start pulling a very grim face.
 Now that, I can tell you, was a sign for something’s not being right.
-I knew mom.
-First I thought I'd made a mistake.
-But looking at mum again, I knew something else isn't right!
+First I thought it's one of mum's pranks she loved to pull on me but looking at mum again, I knew something really bothered her!

-"Mom, what’s wrong?", I asked.
-But mom would keep silent.
-Mom was about to unwrap the piece of meat when suddenly her face would turn even grimmer.
-By that time, even I’d start to, not mimic mom, but to cover my mouth and nose because of the level of repugnance hitting my senses.
-You can imagine, how we looked at each other; Not Happy!
-The meat was off and I mean, "Off".
+"Mom, what’s wrong", I'd asked.
+Mom kept silent but her face started to look really scary.
+Mom was unwrapping the piece of meat when suddenly her face would turn even grimmer.
+Oh oh, mum is about to explode and I knew why because I starter to cover my mouth and nose because of the growing repugnance which came off that meat.
+You can imagine, how we looked at each other.
+That meat was off and I mean, "off OFF".
 Yuck!

-Still not saying anything, mom had the meat quickly wrapped up again, back into the bag, and before I could even make any sense of it, off we were on our second visit to "the butchers".
-Back at the butchers, my mother tried to explain that the meat she’d been sold, was off.
+Still not saying anything, mom had the meat quickly wrapped up again, put back into the bag and before I could even look, mum grabbed my hand and off we were on our way again to see "The Lovely Butchers".
+Back at the butchery, mum tried to explain that the meat she’d been given, was off.
 No problem, you’d think.
-Huh, think no more, you’re wrong, already.
+Huh, think again, you’d still be wrong.

 World war #3 was about to knock over the butcher's counter.
 No, thats a little exaggerated.
 Just a verbal expression on disappointment and demanding righteousness, that's all what took place.
-Here is a short debrief on the dialogue that took place:
+Here is a short debrief on the dialogue that took place on June 5, 1965:

 So we sat there for the whole afternoon.
 Comes time to close the shop, the bother would hand my mother a good piece of meat and even some extra, and then the unexpected; "I am sorry, I didn’t mean that".